GWtyl/CISC204-Pipe-Puzzle/README.md

 Group memmber: Ming, Miuki, and Joshua

 This is a game about connecting pipes in a 3x3 grid where the start is at top-left corner and end at bottom right corner and they are outside the 3x3 grid.
-The goal of this game is to connect the starting pipe, ending pipe, and every pipe in between them by rotating the pipes on the grid.
+The goal of this game is to connect the starting pipe and ending pipe by rotating the pipes on the grid.

 ## Structure
 * `documents/final/modelling_report_final.docx`: This will be the documentation we have for the project